Aert Mijtens

-Aert Mijtens (c.1541–1602) was a Flemish Renaissance painter.
+Aert Mijtens ([ˈaːrt ˈmɛitəns]; c.
+1541 – 1602) was a Flemish Renaissance painter who worked for most of his career in Italy.
+Here he was known for his altarpieces.

-Early life
+Family

 Mitjens was born in Brussels.
 He was the first known member of a family of painters named Mijtens or Mytens.
 He was the uncle of Isaac Mijtens (ca. 1602–1666), a portrait painter in The Hague and Daniel Mijtens (ca. 1590-ca. 1647), a painter at the English court.

 Career

-According to the early biographer Karel van Mander he travelled to Rome where he was called Rinaldo fiammingo and became a friend of the painter Hans Speckaert.
-He painted in the studio of another Flemish painter there called Anthoni Santvoort, who painted representations of Mary (Maria Magior) on copper.
+According to the early biographer Karel van Mander he travelled to Italy where he was called Rinaldo fiammingo and he became a friend of the Flemish painter Hans Speckaert.